GSA/digitalgov.gov/content/posts/2016-09-09-agency-mobile-resources-at-the-ready-following-omb-memo.md

 _Note: This is a guest blog post by Amando E. Gavino, Jr., Director, Office of Network Services, ITS/FAS/GSA.
 He is responsible for a portfolio of telecommunication acquisition solutions that provide government agencies the ability to meet their diverse set of telecommunication requirements.
 Acquisition solutions include Networx, Enterprise Infrastructure Solutions – EIS (the future replacement for Networx), SATCOM, Enterprise Mobility, Connections II, Federal Strategic Sourcing Initiative – Wireless (FSSI-W), and the Federal Relay Service._

 Many of you are aware that the Office of Management and Budget (OMB) issued the [Mobile Services and Devices memo](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2016/m_16_20.pdf) on August 4, 2016.
-The intent is to vastly enhance acquisition and management of mobile services and devices across government. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-420-Wifi-iSergey-iStock-Thinkstock-472384972.jpg" alt="Wi-Fi symbol" %}
+The intent is to vastly enhance acquisition and management of mobile services and devices across government. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-420-Wifi-iSergey-iStock-Thinkstock-472384972.jpg" alt="Wi-Fi symbol" caption="" >}}

 ## Resources and Tools Are Available to Help Agencies